Orthodontic Treatment with Gum Recession or Gum Disease: What You Need to Know

 • Teeth grinding or clenching

-Receding gums can lead to sensitivity, an increased risk of tooth decay, and even tooth loss if untreated.
+Receding gums can cause sensitivity, increase the risk of decay, and weaken tooth support if left untreated.

-Gum disease is a bacterial infection of the gums caused by plaque buildup.
-It progresses in stages:
+Gum disease is caused by bacterial plaque buildup and develops in stages:

-• Gingivitis: Early stage, characterized by red, swollen gums that bleed easily.
+• Gingivitis: red, swollen gums that bleed easily

-Can Orthodontic Treatment Be Done with Receding Gums?
+Can You Have Orthodontic Treatment with Receding Gums?

-The answer depends on the severity of your gum condition and how well it is managed.
-Here’s how orthodontics can fit into the picture:
+The answer depends on how severe the gum problem is and how well it is controlled.

-Orthodontic treatment is usually possible if gum recession is mild to moderate and your gums are otherwise healthy.
-Moving teeth into better positions can even help reduce strain on the gums and improve their health.
+Orthodontic treatment is usually safe when recession is mild and the gums are otherwise healthy.
+In some cases, moving teeth into better positions can reduce stress on the gums and improve oral hygiene.

-If gum recession is severe, orthodontic treatment may still be possible, but it requires extra precautions.
-A periodontist may need to perform a gum graft (a procedure to restore lost gum tissue) before or during orthodontic treatment.
+Treatment may still be possible, but it requires extra caution.
+A periodontist may recommend a gum graft before or during orthodontic treatment to protect the roots and improve long-term stability.

-Orthodontic treatment should not begin if gum disease is active.
-The pressure from braces or aligners can worsen the condition, leading to further bone and tissue loss.
-Once the gum disease is treated and stabilized, orthodontic treatment can be considered.
+Orthodontic treatment should not begin while gum disease is active.
+Tooth movement during this phase can worsen bone loss and gum damage.
+Once the disease is treated and stable, orthodontic options can be reviewed.

 Benefits of Orthodontics for Patients with Gum Problems